saasbook/hw-activerecord-practice/README.md

 output should look like this:

 ```
-  1) to find customer(s) Candice Mayer (HINT: lookup `find_by`)
+  1) ActiveRecord practice to find customer(s) anyone with first name Candice
-     # define Customer.candice_mayer and delete line 37 in /home/fox/hw-activerecord-intro/spec/activerecord_practice_spec.rb
+     # Temporarily skipped with xspecify
-     # /home/fox/hw-activerecord-intro/spec/activerecord_practice_spec.rb:35
+     # /home/fox/hw-activerecord-intro/spec/activerecord_practice_spec.rb:40
 ```

-The helpful instrumentation we've placed in the specfile says that to work on this example, you should define a class method `Customer.candice_mayer`, and delete line 37 in the specfile.
+As the output suggests, take a look at line 40 in the specfile.
+In the body of the testcase, you can see that the test will try to call the class method `Customer.any_candice`.
-Go ahead and delete that line and save the specfile, and Guard should once again run the tests; but this time, test #1 will not be skipped but instead will fail.
+Change `xspecify` to `specify` in line 40, save the specfile, and Guard should once again run the tests; but this time, test #1 will not be skipped but instead will fail.

-Now go to `activerecord_practice.rb` where we have defined an empty method `Customer.candice_mayer`.
-Fill in the body of this method so that it returns the single `Customer` object corresponding to customer Candice Mayer.
+Now go to `lib/activerecord_practice.rb` where we have defined an empty method `Customer.any_candice`.
+Fill in the body of this method so that it returns the enumerable of `Customer` objects whose first name(s) match "Candice".
 (Reminder: the `customers.csv` file contains an exported version of the contents of `customers.sqlite3`, which is the database used by this code.)
 Each time you make a change and save `activerecord_practice.rb`, Guard will re-run the tests.
-When you eventually get the method call right, the test will pass and print in green.
+When you eventually get the method call right, the test will pass and the name of the test will print in green, with all still-pending tests printed in yellow.
 Then you can move on to the next example.

+Note that for most test cases, the test case will initially fail because the class method of `Customer` that it tries to call doesn't exist at all (we only provided empty method skeletons for the first couple of examples).
+But by reading each test case's code, you can see what it expects the class method to be named, and define it yourself.

 When all the examples pass (RSpec should print each passing example's name in green), you're all done!